DaveParillo/cisc187-reader/docs/_sources/class-III-design/interfaces.rst.txt

 in a derived class or that a class cannot be inherited from.

-When used in a virtual function declaration or definition, :cref:`final` ensures that the function is virtual and specifies that it may not be overridden by derived classes.
+When used in a virtual function declaration or definition, :lang:`final` ensures that the function is virtual and specifies that it may not be overridden by derived classes.
 Attempting to override a final function is a compile error.